View over Lake Thun from Thun Castle

 > Check prices and inclusions here.

-Alternatively, if most of your time in Switzerland will be spent in the Bernese Oberland, the Regional Pass Berner Oberland may be the best option for you.
+Alternatively, if most of your time in Switzerland will be spent in the Bernese Oberland, the Berner Oberland Pass may be the best option for you.

-This pass includes travel on all public transport between Bern and Lucerne as well as many mountain railways and cable cars.
-Cruises on Lake Thun and Lake Brienz are also included with 5 to 8 day passes.
+This pass includes travel on all public transport between Bern and Lucerne as well as free travel on around 25 mountain railways and cable cars.
+Cruises on Lake Thun and Lake Brienz are also included.

 > Check prices and inclusions here.